bitsurgeon/CarND_TrafficLightClassifier/README.md

 <img src="./img/site_yellow.jpg" alt="site" width="600">
 <img src="./img/sim_green.jpg" alt="sim" width="600">

+Simple image argumentation has been applied to the dataset to increase the number of images for model training.
+The contrast and brightness of the above images are adjusted.
+This link explains how to do this [step](https://docs.opencv.org/3.4/d3/dc1/tutorial_basic_linear_transform.html).

+Now, there are 1899 images for Red; 1440 images for Green; and, 771 images for Yellow.

 In addition to the images captured in above, publicly available datasets can be incorporated to derive better models.

 - Bosch Small Traffic Lights [Dataset](https://hci.iwr.uni-heidelberg.de/node/6132)